option

 selected |

-Pre-selects this option | Boolean attribute |
+Pre-selects this option on page load | Boolean attribute |

 disabled |

-Makes option unselectable | Shown but grayed out |
+Makes option visible but unselectable | Shown grayed out |

 label |

-Alternative display text | Used in datalist for additional context |
+Alternative display text | Used in datalist to add context alongside the value |

-Placeholder Option
+Placeholder Pattern

 Pre-selected Option